 Christel Jorgenson, a member of Friends Meeting at Cambridge (Mass.), was the youth and education secretary for New England Yearly Meeting for a long spell, and now happily helps with family worship at her meeting.
 She spends winter months at Casa de los Amigos in Mexico City, Mexico, where she attends Mexico City Meeting.

-Posted in: November 2015, Religious Education
+Posted in: November 2015: Books and Pop Culture, Religious Education

 This is an online companion to “What Bridges Are Made Of,” the author’s piece in the June/July 2012 issue.